-The Red Paddle Co 13'2 Voyager+ MSL was not a favorite among first-time users, but among intermediate SUPers and those who value quality and thoughtful design, this board was a winner.
+The Red Paddle Co 13'2 Voyager+ MSL was not a favorite among first-time paddlers, but among intermediate SUPers and those who value quality and thoughtful design, this board was a winner.
 Of course, these premium components come with the price tag to prove it.

 The Red Paddle model scored extremely well in overall performance, despite a relatively low score in stability and maneuverability.
 The board's high performance in glide was able to make up for this dip particularly for riders interested in covering long distances.